 Porch 69 sq. ft.

-A lot of space-saving solutions went into this container home project.
-The result is a treasure trove of ideas for those who are looking for alternative housing.
+A lot of space-saving solutions went into this shipping container home project.
+The result is a treasure trove of ideas for those who are looking for alternative housing based on converting shipping containers into homes.

 If you don’t worry about these things and want to “live dangerously,” install a couple of windows.